Dreams About Falling and Meaning

 According to Freudian theory, dreams represent our unconscious desires, thoughts, and motivations.
 So, let's take a look at the many meanings of this type of scenario.

 The idea of falling fluidly translates to a sense or feeling of a loss of control.
 This is especially true if you are gripping onto something and holding on for your dear life but eventually lose your grip.
+A lot of people dream about falling to their death.
+Here are some common themes you might encounter in your dreams and their meaning.

 If you are being pushed and falling off a cliff in your dream, for example, it's important to analyze who or what is doing the pushing.
 You may feel like the person pushing you is manipulating you or controlling.
 Perhaps it's your boss, spouse, or mother-in-law?
 If you are pushing yourself (as in, there are two of you), perhaps you are forcing yourself to overwork and not taking a much-needed break.